european-commission-empl/European-Learning-Model/README.md

+# European Learning Model v3
+If you wish to see the beta version of ELM v3, go to the ELM v3 branch in this repository.

 # European Learning Model
 Data Model for Interoperability of Learning Opportunities, Qualifications and Credentials in Europe.
 This data model is in use by: